ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

     `--cni CNI`
     :    Set the network plugin for the cluster.
 Calico is set by default.
 Accepted values: `Calico`, `OVNKubernetes`.

+    `--offering OFFERING`
+    :    Optional.
+Specify the cluster offering type.
+Use `openshift-vs` to create a Red Hat OpenShift Virtualization Service (ROVS) cluster with pre-configured virtualization capabilities.
+If not specified, a standard OpenShift cluster is created.
+For more information about ROVS clusters, see [Red Hat OpenShift Virtualization Service overview](/docs/openshift?topic=openshift-rovs-overview).

 5. Verify that the creation of the cluster was requested.
 It can take a few minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.